rwxdash/mici/README.md

 # Create your first command and edit if needed
 # at `~/.mici/jobs/commands/hello.yml`
+# or run `mici edit hello` to quickly open in an editor.
 mici new hello

 # See what it is with --help